Thiruvananthapuram Kombans FC

 Thiruvananthapuram Kombans Football Club is an indian, professional football club based in the city of Thiruvananthapuram, Kerala, competing in the Super League Kerala.
 The club was founded in May 2024.

 History

-Thiruvananthapuram Kombans FC (TKFC) represent the vibrant football culture of Kerala, specifically from the capital city, Thiruvananthapuram.
+Thiruvananthapuram Kombans FC (TKFC) represent the football culture of Kerala, specifically from the capital city, Thiruvananthapuram.
 The fan club of Thiruvananthapuram Kombans FC is called Kombans Fanatics.

 Thiruvananthapuram Kombans FC made their debut in the 2024 Super League Kerala on September 10, in a match against Calicut FC.
 Held at the EMS Stadium, the game ended in a 1–1 draw.
 Thiruvananthapuram Kombans FC earned their first win on September 16, defeating Thrissur Magic FC 2–0 at their home ground.

 Ownership and finances

 Thiruvananthapuram Kombans FC's patrons are Princess Gowri Parvathi Bayi, a member of the former royal family of Travancore, Dr. Shashi Tharoor MP, Jacob Punnoose IPS, Dr. Mohammed Illias Sahadulla, chairman and managing director of KIMS Hospital, Mr. Terance Alex, Founder and CEO of Wattsun Energy, K. C. Chandrahasan, managing director of Kerala Travels, T. J. Mathews, co-owner of Kovalam FC, G. Vijaya Raghavan, founder of Technopark, R. Anil Kumar and N. S. Abhayakumar.